HIGHLIGHTS OF N.J. ADOPTION LAW

 - (d) Have your home study done as early as possible to avoid any delays.

 - (e) When dealing with a birth mom in a private adoption, be wary of any requests for money.
 It is always advisable to employ an attorney in a private adoption setting.

 - (f) Do not forget about the birth father – he has rights too, which must be dealt with and generally are taken care of either by the agency or by the attorney.

 - (g) If you are considering adoption, do not be afraid to “tell the world” of your search since word of mouth is often one of the best ways of finding a child to adopt.

 Mr. Cofsky represents adopting parents in private, agency, international, and domestic placements, and in contested adoptions, and has completed over 1,500 adoption finalizations.
 He has also advised and represented adoption agencies in legal matters.
 He has served as a lecturer and workshop leader at numerous adoption seminars, and has appeared on television with regard to adoption related issues.
-Mr. Cofsky is the Immediate Past President of the American Academy of Adoption Attorneys and a Fellow of the American Academy of Assisted Reproduction Technology Attorneys.
+Mr. Cofsky is a Past President of the American Academy of Adoption Attorneys and a Fellow of the American Academy of Assisted Reproduction Technology Attorneys (now known as the Academy of Adoption and Assisted Reproduction Attorneys).
 He is certified by the Supreme Court of New Jersey as a Civil Trial Attorney, and has received “A” and “V” ratings from Martindale-Hubbell, its highest ratings for ability and ethics.
 Mr. Cofsky was named as an “Angel in Adoption” in 2005 by the Congressional Coalition on Adoption in Washington, D.C.